aws-samples/aws-secure-environment-accelerator/docs/installation/index.md

    - Via AWS console
      - Store a new secret, and select `Other type of secrets`, `Plaintext`
      - Paste your secret with no formatting no leading or trailing spaces
-     - Select either the key you created above (`Accel-Source-Bucket-Key`) or the `AwsLandingZoneKMSKey`,
+     - Select either the key you created above (`PBMMAccel-Source-Bucket-Key`),
      - Set the secret name to `accelerator/github-token` (case sensitive)
      - Select `Disable rotation`